Peter Lucido: Macomb County Prosecutor Election

 After a year-long investigation by the Michigan State Police, FBI and the office of the Michigan Attorney General, then-Macomb County Prosecutor Eric Smith was charged with 10 felonies in Macomb County Circuit Court related to public corruption, including embezzlement.
 Smith announced his resignation on March 30, 2020, in what was later revealed to be a condition plea negotiations between Smith and federal prosecutors in a separate case.

 Smith's resignation threw the race for Macomb County Prosecutor into flux as no candidate had filed to run in the race and Michigan's April 21 deadline for candidates to file to seek a partisan office was just 22 days away at the time of Smith's resignation.
 Lucido announced his candidacy for the Republican nomination just hours after Smith's resignation was announced.
 Lucido won the GOP nomination by a wide margin, defeating Richard John Goodman, who served in various roles in Macomb's prosecutor's office for almost for 30 years.
 His opponent was Democratic nominee Mary Chrzanowski, who had spent 24 years as a circuit court judge in Macomb County.
 Lucido again outraised his opponent by a massive margin, raising $377,000 to Chrzanowski's $118,000.
-Lucido criticized Chrzanowski for refusing to debate him with Chrzanowski saying she wouldn't agree to the debate because she said Lucido wanted to choose the debate's moderator saying "...I understood this to mean if Mr. Lucido doesn't get to make the rules, he doesn't want to debate me.
+Lucido criticized Chrzanowski for refusing to debate him with Chrzanowski saying she would not agree to the debate because she said Lucido wanted to choose the debate's moderator saying "...I understood this to mean if Mr. Lucido doesn't get to make the rules, he doesn't want to debate me.
 In an act of desperation, Mr Lucido is again making up false accusations about me."

 Lucido defeated Chrzanowski in the general election with approximately 53 percent of the vote, becoming the first Republican elected to the office since 1944.